 Georgia's climate is affected by subtropical influences from Europe and continental weather from Asia.
 The Greater Caucasus range moderates local climate by serving as a barrier against cold air from the north.

-Day temperatures on the course in September are expected to average 20°C / 68°F but they could reach up to 30°C / 86°F, and night temperatures average 5°C / 40°F with a chance of colder weather on certain areas of the course.
+Day temperatures on the course in June are expected to average 20°C / 68°F but they could reach up to 30°C / 86°F. Night temperatures average 5°C / 40°F with a chance of colder weather on certain areas of the course.

 Georgia is the cradle of winemaking.
 The country has been producing wine for at least 8,000 years and is considered to be the birthplace of wine!

 Only 5% of Georgia’s population is human - the rest is animals.
 Besides the friendly locals, deer, goats, cows, sheep and horses are expected to be cheering you on!